-I think that I am the only person I know that would get excited over a shipment of millet and spelt flours.
+I am so excited about a recent shipment of millet and spelt flours.
 I’ve been waiting over a week for these goodies to arrive.
 Along with the flours, coconut palm sugar, gluten/sodium free baking powder, and hemp protein powder bestowed their graceful presence with me today.
 Today is beautiful.

-On a whim of trying to make something delicious and healthy, as always, with my new coconut palm sugar I came up with this DELICIOUS muffin recipe.
+On a whim of trying to make something delicious and healthy with my new coconut palm sugar I came up with this tasty muffin recipe.
 These are so moist and dense with such intense toasty-caramelized hints from the palm sugar.
-The peanut butter is subtle in regards to taste, but I think it helps with the overall texture of the muffin (superb).
+The peanut butter taste is subtle, but I think it helps with the overall texture of the muffin.
 Clearly, these would be good with some dark chocolate chips.
 Glad I omitted them though, between the raisins and the coconut palm sugar it was even a tad too sweet for me.
 Definitely going to try 1/3 cup, and eventually 1/4 cup sugar instead and see how it turns out.
-I truly believe that walnuts or pecans would be wonderful in these.
+I think that walnuts or pecans would taste great too.

 These store great in the fridge for quite a few days.
-I found the taste to develop wonderfully overtime and blend together fantastically.
-The tops get really moist and the texture is awesome.
+I found the taste and texture to improve overtime.
+The tops get really moist.

 Moving on, I’m making great uses of my new flours, spelt and millet, my two new friends.
 I’ve never made better pancakes (recipe coming soon too, guys).
-I really didn’t think my pancake obsession could increase.
 Coconut palm sugar in my favorite food item, words can’t even describe…

 Oh yeah and the cloves add a wonderful spice that you need to experience.